khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 This separation is the real value.
 Before MCP, many teams pushed everything into one oversized tool schema or into prompt engineering alone.
 With this protocol, the architecture becomes easier to reason about and easier to reuse across clients.

+In my experience deploying tool-calling patterns at Codiste, this distinction between tools and resources would have saved us significant refactoring time.
+When I built a Document AI system using fine-tuned transformers, we initially exposed document parsing as both an action and a data source through the same interface, which created confusion about when the model should call it versus when context should be preloaded.
+A protocol-level separation like MCP enforces would have prevented that entirely.

 ## Build a Small MCP Server First

 The official Python SDK quickstart uses `FastMCP`, which is the right place to begin.
 It keeps protocol details out of the way so you can focus on the actual capability you want to expose.